 How Long Do Personal Injury Cases Take in Florida?

-If you or a loved one was recently injured in an accident, you may be wondering how long it will take to resolve your case.
+If you or a loved one was recently injured in an accident, you may be wondering how long it will take to resolve your personal injury case.
 The answer unfortunately is not always straightforward as each case is unique and depends on a number of factors.
 In general, however, most personal injury cases in Florida take anywhere from four to six weeks.
 If your case is particularly complex or if there is significant disagreement over who is liable for the accident, it could take even longer.
 The best way to get a more accurate estimate for how long your case will take is to consult with an experienced Orlando personal injury lawyer.
-An experienced attorney will be familiar with the nuances of Florida law and will be able to give you a better idea of what to expect.
+An experienced personal attorney will be familiar with the nuances of Florida law and will be able to give you a better idea of what to expect.

 How Much Compensation Can You Receive for Pain & Suffering in Florida?